App Volumes architecture

 Key design considerations

 - Always use at least two App Volumes Manager servers, preferably configured behind a load balancer.
+Note: This requires a shared SQL Server.

-Note: This setup requires a shared SQL Server. - An App Volumes instance is bounded by the SQL database.
+- An App Volumes instance is bounded by the SQL database.

 - Place packages on storage that is optimized for read (100 percent read).